subhero24/react-routing/README.md

 )
 ```

-Do not forget that `<Redirect />` elements have no children, and thus are matched strictly to the location (see `strict` and `loose` matching earlier in the document).
+Do not forget that `<Redirect />` elements have no children, and thus are matched strictly to the whole pathname.
 So if you want to redirect a location, you may need to be very specific with all occurences that you want to be redirected.

 ```javascript